ReactiveSets/toubkal/README.md

 We plan on extracting and completing this documentation to provide the following
 manuals:

-- A Tutorial
 - Toubkal Application Architect Manual
 - Toubkal Pipelet Developper's Guide
 - A Reference Manual for all available pipelets by module

 ### Automated Tests, Continuous Integration

-We have curently developped 1486 continuous integration tests for the Toubkal core pipelets that run after every commit on Travis CI under node version 0.10.
+We have curently developped 1486 continuous integration tests for the Toubkal core and framework pipelets that run after every commit on Travis CI under node version 0.10.
 We no longer test version 0.6 and 0.8 since Travis seems to have issues with these.
 Version 0.12 is not currently tested for a problem with the zombie headless test framework.